 Working with an executive search firm helps companies connect with passive candidates who have yet to openly advertise they are looking for a job or who may not even have considered switching companies yet but are open to hearing it.

 When companies hire contingency firms, they are asked to pay only after one of their candidates gets hired for the job.
 In many cases, this type of agreement works well for entry-level and high-volume positions that need to be filled immediately.

 However, contingent searches are likely not the best option for filling out executive positions.
 A contingency recruiter typically passes along as many resumes as possible, hoping one of their candidates gets picked.

 Contingency recruitment does not come with an exclusivity contract.
 This allows some companies to contact and hire multiple contingency firms to search for candidates.
 That being said, it also means multiple contingency search firms may contact the same candidate for the same role.
 This can make your company look unprofessional in the eyes of top talent.

 Unlike contingent search firms, retained firms come with exclusivity.
 This means the firm will be the only one working on the search.
 With retained searches, the client will not be presented duplicate contacts.
 Retained firms also ensure the candidate sees the company presented in the best possible light.

-When companies work with a retained search firm, they are not only gaining access to their executive headhunting skills but also their recruiting expertise.
+When companies work with an executive-retained search firm, they are not only gaining access to their executive headhunting skills but also their recruiting expertise.
 The right recruiter will function almost as a company’s consultant, providing insights and feedback gained through years of experience.

 Additionally, a good retained search firm will ask questions that prompt discussion about what the company is looking for in the perfect candidate in terms of necessary skills and characteristics.
 The search firm can also point out things the client may not have considered that will help them identify who might be the perfect fit.